Honest reviews of popular OGASAKA ski models by regular users

 profile

-Skiing preference: Basic/Home slopes: Hakuba Iwatake, Norikura
+Skiing style: Basic/Home slopes: Hakuba Iwatake, Norikura

 The now-on-sale "STEEP SKI BOOK 2025" features reviews from 106 people, including professional and amateur skiers!